EthanOngZY/EE4437-Sem-2-AY2526-Assignments/HW1/HW1-About.md

 The infinite quantum well model should be simple to do, since it's merely plugging the relevant values into the equation.

 To calculate for the finite quantum well case, we first have to find the material parameters such as the "height" of the well, and effective masses of electrons and holes in the well.
 The method I used then uses the first eigenenergy of the infinite quantum well model as a normalisation term.
 Next, I plotted relevant graphs and found the intersections which gives us our normalised values.
 To get the actual values, we just multiply by the normalisation term again.
+  * Note that this is not tested in finals, and reference to online material is expected.
   * In my notes, there is a part in blue for the finite quantum well model and corrections in green.
 The part in blue was still considered correct by Prof. Yang since those are the values if the electron and hole effective masses were equal, and he was merciful.
 However, the corrections provide the correct answer and working.
+  * This method was learnt through the "David Miller Quantum Mechanics Courses" Youtube channel, specifically the video ["The finite potential well – David Miller"](https://youtu.be/jyWFLjXsEH8).